AlejandroNo4/nerdytalks/README.md

 - Start talking about something.

 - You can go to your profile and see in the center all your "talks."
 You can delete them.
-At the right column, you will see your stats, as well as who is following you.
+In the right column, you will see your stats, as well as who is following you.

 - You can click on a user’s name to see their profile.
 You’ll notice that is the same as yours, but you can’t delete the “talks.”
 <br/>